TimothyYe/godns/README.md

 }
 ```

-For this example, a webhook will be triggered when IP changes, the target URL `http://localhost:5000/api/v1/send` will receive a `HTTP POST` request with request body:
+For this example, a webhook will be triggered when the IP changes, the target URL `http://localhost:5000/api/v1/send` will receive an `HTTP POST` request with request body:

 ```json
 { "domain": "ipv4.biturl.top", "ip": "116.86.209.2", "ip_type": "IPV4" }